jlaiii/PGP-Chat/README.md

 * **High Persistence:** Messages sent through this network are generally highly persistent.
 They will remain accessible for a very long time as long as there is at least one active Gun.js relay server or peer holding that data.
 There is no automatic "time-to-live" or deletion mechanism built into Gun.js itself for this data.
 * **Your Privacy Shield: PGP Encryption:** Because messages are highly persistent on the decentralized network, your privacy is **solely dependent on the strength of the PGP end-to-end encryption**.
 Even if someone accesses the raw data on a Gun.js relay, they cannot read your messages without the corresponding private PGP keys.

+---

 ## Features ✨

 * **True End-to-End Encryption:** Messages are encrypted in your browser and can only be decrypted by the intended recipients using their private PGP keys. 🔒
-* **Private Rooms:** Each room is uniquely identified by a Room ID, acting as a shared secret to enter. 🚪
+* **Private Rooms:** Each room is uniquely identified by a **Room ID**, acting as a shared secret to enter. 🚪
 * **Decentralized:** Built on Gun.js, providing robust, peer-to-peer data synchronization without a central server. 🌐
 * **Automatic PGP Key Generation:** Your PGP keys are generated instantly in your browser when you enter a room – no setup required! 🚀
+* **Random Room ID Length:** Room IDs are generated with a random length between 16 and 20 characters to enhance unpredictability. 🎲
 * **Simple Participant Management:** Easily see who's in the room and select who to encrypt your messages for. 👋
 * **"Show Raw Chat" Toggle:** For advanced users, view the encrypted data as it exists on the decentralized network, confirming the encryption. 🕵️‍♂️
 * **Ephemeral Nature (from a user's perspective if Room ID is lost):** While Gun.js data persists, the *privacy* is tied to the room ID and shared keys.
 If you lose the room ID or the participants leave, the conversation effectively vanishes *for you*, as you can no longer access that specific data stream. 👻
+* **Mobile-Friendly Design:** The application is designed to look and work great on both desktop and mobile browsers, adapting fluidly to different screen sizes. 📱💻

+---

 ## Disclaimers & Important Considerations ⚠️